You are here: Urology Textbook > Penis > Erectile dysfunction > Medical and surgical treatment

 Medical and Conservative Treatment of Erectile Dysfunction

 The renunciation of smoking, regular exercise, only moderate amounts of alcohol and a healthy diet can prevent the development of erectile dysfunction.
 A change in lifestyle in midlife with manifest erectile dysfunction is, however, often too late and has little therapeutic value in regard of erectile function within months.
-If a change in lifestyle is maintained over years, vascular changes are partly reversible and erectile dysfunction may improve (Esposito et al, 2004).
+If a change in lifestyle is maintained over years, vascular changes are partly reversible and erectile dysfunction may improve in 30% of men (Esposito et al, 2004).
+Advanced vascular changes are not reversible.
+However, lifestyle modification should in principle be recommended to all patients with ED, as it increases the efficacy of oral medications and improves cardiovascular prognosis (Meldrum et al, 2011).
 Improvement in erectile dysfunction can also be expected in alcoholics with abstinence.
 The change of a medication with side effects on erectile function is a good option for improvement of ED, if the cardiological or neurological safety is maintained.

 Physiotherapy (pelvic floor exercises) may show a therapeutic effect in erectile dysfunction due to mild venous insufficiency.

-Testosterone substitution should be considered in hypogonadism and erectile dysfunction.
+Testosterone substitution should be considered for patients with late-onset hypogonadism (LOH) and erectile dysfunction.
 The effect of testosterone substitution on erectile function is only moderate, but improved libido and better effectiveness of oral drugs can be expected.
-Hypogonadism is frequently associated with a metabolic syndrome, testosterone substitution improves several parameters of the metabolic syndrome.
+LOH is frequently associated with a metabolic syndrome, testosterone substitution improves several parameters of the metabolic syndrome.
 Whether a long-term androgen therapy shows a benefit for the patients in regard of overall survival remains to be proven.
 Over the long term, risks of testosterone supplementation is poorly understood.

 Other drugs as L-carnitine or DHEA are also used in the treatment of erectile dysfunction with symptoms of ADAM, however, there are no supporting controlled trials.